 The impact of COVID-19 is different for every industry.
 Many have seen it expose the cracks of what isn’t working, and others have learned how to adjust in this quickly evolving time.
 Since the real estate industry is largely influenced by interpersonal interactions, what is the state of real estate during COVID-19?

 Since COVID-19 is so contagious, many states have enacted a stay-at-home policy that requires people to limit their time in public spaces.
 In addition, the CDC has recommended that everyone practice social distancing.
 With these two policies in order, in-person open houses and walkthroughs are cancelled.

 With the most important part of the homebuying process eliminated, the real estate industry has had to change course and evolve to fit the needs of the clientele.
-As Jerilyn points out in the panel, “our job as realtors is to continue to hold the fort down so when [people] get here, it’s up and running.
+As Jerilyn points out in the panel, “our job as real estate agents is to continue to hold the fort down so when [people] get here, it’s up and running.
 The more time we spend at home, the more technology becomes our friend.”
-Through virtual walkthroughs, livestreaming of local parks and areas, and Zoom calls, realtors have been able to continue helping people find their dream home.
+Through virtual walkthroughs, live streaming of local parks and areas, and Zoom calls, real estate agents have been able to continue helping people find their dream home.

 Keeping the Focus